Birdsey Renshaw

-Birdsey Renshaw (October 10, 1911, Middletown, Connecticut – November 23, 1948, Portland, Oregon) was an American electrophysiologist and neuroscientist.
+Birdsey Renshaw (October 10, 1911 – November 23, 1948) was an American electrophysiologist and neuroscientist.
 He is known for his 1941 discovery of the eponymous Renshaw cells and the Renshaw inhibition (recurrent inhibition), which is a negative feedback mechanism associated with the Renshaw cell action.

 Biography

 In 1936 he graduated with an M.D. from Harvard Medical School and then joined Alexander Forbes's neurophysiological research team in Harvard Medical School's physiology department.
 There he learned how to record cerebral action potentials using amplifiers and cathode-ray tubes.
 He developed microelectrodes from ultra-clean Pyrex pipettes and applied the microelectrodes to make extracellular recordings of action potentials found in the mammalian hippocampus and cortex.
-In 1938 he received his Ph.D. with thesis The Electrical Potentials Recorded in the Brain with Microelectrodes.
+In 1938 he received his PhD with thesis The Electrical Potentials Recorded in the Brain with Microelectrodes.

-In 1938, after receiving his Ph.D.. he joined Herbert Spencer Gasser's group at the Rockefeller Institute for Medical Research (now named Rockefeller University).
+In 1938, after receiving his PhD. he joined Herbert Spencer Gasser's group at the Rockefeller Institute for Medical Research (now named Rockefeller University).
 The research group included David Lloyd (1911–1985), Rafael Lorente de Nó, and Harry Grundfest.

 In 1948 Renshaw died of polio within three days of the onset of symptoms.

 In 1954 Eccles, Fatt, and Koketsu used intracellular recording to confirm Renshaw's findings and introduced the term "Renshaw cell".